Tax information, hints and news. Exclusive for overseas property investors and owners.

 How to find the right property management company in Spain?

 To find the right property management company in Spain, it’s always a good idea to get in touch with homeowners from the local neighborhood and ask them for suggestions.
 If you are checking in search engines, look for property management companies in Spain with top ratings and recommendations.
+Then, make sure you have a list that shows what’s included in the property management fee.
+These are the main services that should be included in your contract:

 • organizing maintenance, cleaning, laundry, and repairs of the real estate